Asuma9/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -i 'bin' -A n - display number of lines that contain the pattern bin

 grep -A 3 'pattern'  filename - print lines after matching pattern

+grep !'pattern' filename- display files that dont match the pattern